NUTRITION GUIDANCE, PSYCHOLOGICAL SUPPORT AND INTUITIVE EATING COUNSELLING

 Clients pay for sessions either individually or in block packages.
 Sessions are prepaid.

-My approach to psychotherapy is from a psychodynamic and Schema therapy perspective.
+My approach to psychotherapy is from a relational and Schema therapy perspective.

 Schema therapy (Young and colleagues, 1990) is an integrative model of therapy drawing from CBT, psychodynamic, gestalt and attachment models of therapy.
 It differs from traditional CBT in that it conceptualises childhood and adolescent experiences as at the origins of psychological issues and places the therapeutic relationship as the primary vehicle for change and incorporates emotion-related strategies (mindfulness, visualisation, somatic practices).

 Maladaptive schemas are conceptualised to be organising systems or patterns of thoughts, memories, emotions, physical sensations and drives that are theorised to develop when core emotional needs in childhood and adolescence are unmet.
 They can lead to unhelpful and self-defeating patterns of being that get in the way of experiencing life and relationships safely and joyfully.